26 Feb Test and Tag Intervals: How Often Do I Test And Tag My Appliances?

-When it comes to testing and tagging of electrical appliances, businesses are expected to comply through the regulations as per the state.
-These regulations are important to ensure the overall safety of the place and workers.
-It is highly recommended to take the help of a qualified and experienced electrical contractor.
+When it comes to testing and tagging of electrical appliances, businesses are required to comply with the regulations in their state.
+These regulations are important to ensure the safety of the workplace and workers.
+It is highly recommended to obtain the help of a qualified and experienced electrical technician.

-Also, testing plays a major role in detecting any possible problems that could occur during the course of time.
-Therefore, staying active and alert about every new safety tagging regulation for the industry that you work for is important.
-Here we bring you some details that will provide you some brief information about testing and tagging.
-Apart from that, you will also get to know how often you can plan testing and tagging.
+Testing plays a major role in detecting any potential problems that could occur over the course of time.
+Therefore, staying informed about new safety tagging regulations for the industry you work in is important.
+Here we provide you with some brief information about testing and tagging.
+Aside from that, you will also get to know how often you should plan testing and tagging.

-The procedure of tagging and testing of various appliances is conducted to verify the use of such appliances is done safely.
-This includes the testing of all the electrical appliances which are in connection to the electrical supply through a device.
+The procedure of testing and tagging is conducted to verify that appliances in the workplace are safe to use.
+This includes the testing of all the electrical appliances which are connected to an electrical supply.

-After the test if such appliances are declared to be safe, they are then attached with a tag.
-This tag includes all the key information about the testing like the date it was conducted, the person who performed it and also the next testing date.
+If the appliances are declared to be safe, then they are attached with a tag.
+This tag includes all the key information about the testing like the date it was conducted, the person who tested it and also the next testing date.

-People who are responsible for conducting these testing and tagging are those who have the actual legal responsibility of all the equipment safety.
-Therefore, it becomes a duty of the main contractor, self-employed individuals along with the employer to confirm that all such plug-in equipment are checked well and tested appropriately for safe usage.
+People who are responsible for conducting these testing and tagging are those who have the legal responsibility of all the equipment.
+Therefore, it becomes the duty of the main contractor, or a self-employed individual, as well as the employer to confirm that all plug-in equipment is checked well and tested appropriately for safe usage.

 This is a common question that many people are seen discussing.
-It depends upon the nature of the equipment that is used and also the workplace conditions.
-In case, electrical equipment is frequently used on a construction site then it surely needs more frequent testing as compared to a computer used in an office.
+It depends upon the nature of the equipment that is used and the workplace conditions.
+If electrical equipment is frequently used on a construction site then it needs more frequent testing in comparison to a computer used in an office.

 In case a piece of equipment breaks down unexpectedly, it is not only the equipment that you have to worry about.
-The staff on the machine take costly breaks that affect your business while you arrange for the spares and replacement for your machine to be back online.
-If the machine is being timely inspected by an electrician, then the potential failure risks can be identified before machine failure and can be looked up to without interrupting the normal workflow.
+The efficiency of your staff affects your business while you arrange for the spares and replacement for your machine to be back online.
+If the machine is being routinely inspected by an electrician, then the potential risks can be identified before the machine failure and can be looked at without interrupting the normal workflow.

-Not only the factory, but people at their homes and offices should also get their equipment tested regularly.
-It is not necessary that all the equipment needs to be tested, some equipment like computers, monitors, printers need to be checked against dangerous situations like power surges.
-Testing also reveals in case there is some damaged equipment already like plugs or protective insulations.
+Not only in factories, but people in their homes and offices should also get their equipment tested regularly.
+It is necessary that all the equipment gets tested.
+Some equipment like computers, monitors, and printers need to be checked against dangerous situations like power surges.
+Testing also reveals if there is any damaged equipment already, such as plugs or protective insulations.